specklesystems/speckle-docs/dev/architecture.md

 This post covered the low level building blocks of Speckle and how they work together.
 The key points and concepts that we've covered are:

-- How apps interact with Speckle, and how data can be translated between them: either directly, or through Speckle Kits.
+- How apps interact with Speckle, and how data can be translated between them: either directly, or through Speckle kits.
 - How data gets serialised, and subsequently stored & how these two layers interact.
 - How Speckle treats objects and decomposes them into their constituent parts.
 - What Transports are, and why they're so powerful: they allow completely new backends to Speckle to be written and composed.